ningweinw/iengage/project-files/case-study/Data and AI/AI Services for Retail Operations.md

 <a id="new"></a>
 Lakeshore Retail has identified several areas for improvement:
 1. **Enhanced Customer Experience:** Personalizing customer interactions both online and in-store.
    - Virtual Try-On Feature: Lakeshore Retail is planning to launch the virtual 'Try-It-On' feature with their range of eyewear products such as sunglasses, swimming goggles, and spectacles.
-Customers will be able to upload a front-profile selfie and see how the eyewear fits.
+Customers will be able to upload a front-profile selfie and see how the eyewear fits.<br>
-   - In-Store Touch Screen Assistant: Enhancing the touch-screen assistant in retail outlets with mic input and read-aloud functionality.
+   - In-Store Touch Screen Assistant: Enhancing the touch-screen assistant in retail outlets with mic input and read-aloud functionality.<br>
-   - Digital Assistant: Creating a digital assistant for their e-commerce platform to assist customers with order details, return policies, etc.
+   - Digital Assistant: Creating a digital assistant for their e-commerce platform to assist customers with order details, return policies, etc.<br>
-   - Sentiment Analysis: Analyzing product reviews to recommend more suitable products to customers.
+   - Sentiment Analysis: Analyzing product reviews to recommend more suitable products to customers.<br>
-   - Image-Based Search: Add an option in the E-commerce site, where customers can upload an image and search for similar items in the inventory.
+   - Image-Based Search: Add an option in the E-commerce site, where customers can upload an image and search for similar items in the inventory.<br>
 2. **Streamline Business Operations**
-    - Customer Purchase Analysis: Analyzing customer purchase invoices to identify patterns and draw business conclusions.
+    - Customer Purchase Analysis: Analyzing customer purchase invoices to identify patterns and draw business conclusions.<br>
-    - Social Media Analysis: Analyzing tweets to identify key topics being discussed about Lakeshore Retail.
+    - Social Media Analysis: Analyzing tweets to identify key topics being discussed about Lakeshore Retail.<br>
 3. **Business Expansion and Compliance**
     - Age Verification: Lakeshore Retail plans to expand its business by adding a liquor section in their retail outlets.
-To ensure minors cannot order liquor through the Touch-Screen Assistants, it will implement age verification for customers purchasing alcohol.
+To ensure minors cannot order liquor through the Touch-Screen Assistants, it will implement age verification for customers purchasing alcohol.<br>